elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 ### Improving the Tax System

-Filing taxes for Canadian corporations is attrocious.
+Filing taxes for Canadian corporations is atrocious.
 I use my parents' accountant for income tax but in the future I will have to do it myself and then I'll comment on that process.

 It is very clear why corporations avoid taxes if the CRA is trying to invade the corporations' privacy rather than just ask politely for